NthabisengMash/CDV01_Career_Goals_Reflection_CS20240127_WF02407_GroupD_Nthabiseng-Mashalane_CDV01/README.md

         Measurable: Complete the course modules and deploy a functioning project on GitHub.

-        Achievable: Allocate 10 hours per week for learning and project development.
+        Achievable: Allocate 8 hours per week for learning and project development.

         Relevant: Enhance front-end development skills and stay competitive in the industry.

-        Time-bound: Complete the course and project within 4 months.
+        Time-bound: Get a job within ashort period of time

         Goal 2: